-would be concentrated in only finitely many degrees, contradicting Prop.~\ref{prop:group-coho} for any prime $p$ dividing the order of $N$.
-If $N$ is not finite, we similarly claim that $\Sigma^\infty( EN_+ \smashh_N S^{\Ad(N)} )$ cannot be compact in $\SH$.
-Indeed, otherwise
+would be concentrated in only finitely many degrees, contradicting Proposition~\ref{prop:group-coho} for any prime $p$ dividing the order of $N/N_0$.
+On the other hand, if $N$ is connected then $\Sigma^\infty( EN_+ \smashh_N S^{\Ad(N)} )$ is not compact in $\SH$.
+Otherwise the reduced Borel cohomology

-would be concentrated in finitely many degrees.
-So to complete the proof we just need to establish the following claim: If $G$ is a nonfinite compact Lie group then the reduced Borel cohomology $\tilde{H}^*_G(S^{\Ad(G)};\mathbb Q)$ of the representation sphere for the adjoint representation is not concentrated in finitely many degrees.